PaulDSheriff/WorkingXMLDotNet6/README.md

 This repository holds the starting samples for the course "Working with XML in .NET 6"

 ## Instructions
-Either download the ZIP file, or download all folders to your hard drive.
+Either download the StartingFiles.zip, or download all folders to your hard drive.

 1. As you watch the Pluralsight course, navigate to the "Start" folder for the particular module you are watching.
 2. Open the XMLSamples.code-workspace project in VS Code, or the XMLSamples.sln in Visual Studio 2022.